WordPress/gutenberg/packages/components/src/range-control/README.md

 ### `icon`: `string`

-An icon to be shown above the slider next to it's container title.
+An icon to be shown above the slider next to its container title.

 -   Required: No
 -   Platform: Mobile